 Removing Someone From a Teams Group Chat

-The most recent Teams client builds (version 1.2.00.10168 and later) include the ability to remove someone from a group chat.
-Open the participant list and click the X beside the name of the person you want to remove.
+The remove users from group chats feature is controlled by the Teams messaging policy assigned to users.
+Obviously, people in a chat might be assigned different policies, so it’s possible that some participants in a chat can remove users while others cannot.
+To remove someone, open the chat participant list and click the X beside the name of the person you want to remove.
 Figure 1 shows the user interface for the desktop and browser client while Figure 2 shows how to do the same thing with the iOS client.

 After someone is removed, they still have access to all the messages sent up to the point when they were removed.
 However, they can no longer send messages (Figure 3).

 Guest accounts who are participants in group chats can’t remove other participants.

 If you make a mistake and remove someone whom you shouldn’t have, you can correct the error by adding them back to the group chat (Figure 4), making sure to include all chat history so the newly-rejoined person doesn’t lose out on any information that’s been shared in the chat.